HearthSim/HSTracker/Readme.markdown

 ## Contribution
 Feel free to fork and pull-request, as well as filling [new issues](https://github.com/bmichotte/HSTracker/issues)

 HSTracker is written in Ruby, using [Rubymotion](http://www.rubymotion.com/).
-You will need a valid Rubymotion license.
+You will need a valid Rubymotion license to build it.

 To compile/run
 ```
 bundle